garrandall/popular-music-data/tracks/angel-madonna.md

 And just now, I realize

-Ooh, you're an angel
+Oh you're an angel
-Ooh, you're an angel
+Oh you're an angel
-Ooh, you're an angel in disguise
+Oh you're an angel in disguise
 I can see it in your eyes